MuhamedSalihSeyedIbrahim/graphql-practice/README.md

  ##Note:
  ```
- This Repo is educational resources and practice I have tried.
+ This Repo is educational resources and practice of mine.
- This repo contain web scrapped doc as .md file from graphql official documentation
+ This repo contain web scrapped doc as .md files in material and it is from graphql official documentation
  material credits : https://graphql.org/graphql-js/
  ```